coxley/asn_report/README.rst

     asn_capture [-h | --help | "tcpdump filter"]

 Note that if no filter is provided "ip" will be used and also a provided filter must be enclosed in quotes.
+Capture should be started before webserver because it will initialize the db if it doesn't exist yet.

 To start the webserver to easily look at summary of the data::